sj/LGTM.com-GitHub.com-Chrome-extension/README.md

 ## Ideas for future work

  - If a repository hasn't been analysed by LGTM yet, give the user the option to add it to LGTM.com
- - Support for forks: use the GitHub API to resolve a fork to its source, and then use that when linking to LGTM.com

 Pull requests are more than welcome!